greenelab/adage-backend/data/README.md

 4. **Pseudomonas_aeruginosa_genesets.json**: public genesets of pseudomonas

-   This file should be converted to a Python pickle format by `deployment/create_pickled_genesets.py`, which will be required by this endpoint:
+   This JSON file should be converted to Python pickle format by `deployment/create_pickled_genesets.py`.
-   `tribe_client/return_unpickled_genesets?organism=Pseudomonas+aeruginosa`
+   The pickle file is required by the endpoint of `/api/v1/tribe_client/return_unpickled_genesets?organism=Pseudomonas+aeruginosa`

 5. **raw/Pseudomonas_aeruginosa_PAO1_107.csv**: Pseudomonas gene annotations file